btlaton/atlas-checkin/checkin_staging/docs/FEATURE_SIGNUP.md

 # Member Sign‑Up & Billing (Staff‑Assisted MVP)

 Scope: Staff-assisted onboarding in-gym on the iPad (no self-service yet).
 Uses Stripe Checkout for subscriptions; no card data handled by us.
-On success, create/update the member + active membership in Supabase and send the QR email.
+On success, create/update the member record (including tier) in Supabase and send the QR email.

 > **Feature Flag** — All signup/billing routes are gated behind `ENABLE_STAFF_SIGNUP=1`.
 Leave the flag at `0` for GA-focused builds and enable it only in dedicated signup testing environments.